 Guidance on the format and timetable for the site visit will be provided by the UCD Quality Office.
 The timetable for the site visit meetings is initially organised by the Head of Unit and/or Chair of the Unit's Coordinating Committee, in consultation with the UCD Quality Office and Chair of the Review Group.
 Users of the unit (which may include students) who meet with the Review Group, are selected by the Coordinating Committee and confirmed following consultation with the Quality Office, and Chair of the Review Group.
 The timetable should be finalised, populated with those attending, and forwarded to the UCD Quality Office no later than 1 week prior to the visit.
 The timetable is then made available to all relevant staff of the Unit and students, if applicable.
-Students, employers and other users of the Unit who meet with the Review Group, are selected by the Co-ordinating Committee and confirmed following consultation with the Quality Office and the Chair of the Review Group.
+Students, employers and other users of the Unit who meet with the Review Group, are selected by the Co-ordinating Committee and confirmed following consultation with the Review of the Unit who meet with the Review Group, are selected by the Co-ordinating Committee and confirmed following consultation with the Quality Office and the Chair of the Review Group.
 The Unit will be responsible for proposing any additional categories of staff/students or other stakeholders (who do not appear on the draft timetable), who in their view, should also meet the Review Group.
 The Unit under review will also be responsible for identifying and arranging for staff/students and other stakeholders to meet the Review Group at the appropriate time - further advice is available from the UCD Quality Office.